gferreira/xTools4/docs/_reference/variable/varglyph-assistant.md

   Select which sources to display values from in the next tabs.

 open
-: Use the open button or double-click on a source to open the font in the UI.
+: Use the open button to open the selected sources in the UI.

-attributes
+reload
+: Use the reload button to update the font data for all sources.

+Attributes
 ----------

 Use the **attributes** tab to visualize ~~and edit~~ glyph attributes in the selected glyph of the selected sources.

 ![]({{ site.url }}/images/variable/VarGlyphAssistant-attributes.png){: .img-fluid}

-- Open one source from this designspace to navigate through the glyphs.
+Double-click on a source to open the font in the UI.
-- Click on the column headers to sort the list based on a specific attribute.
+Click on the column headers to sort the list based on a specific attribute.

+### Color codes
+{: .h5 }

+- Values in <span class='green'>green</span> are equal to the default.
+- Values in <span class='red'>red</span> are different from the default.

+{% comment %}
 points
 ------

 Use the **compatibility** tab to visualize contour segments in the selected glyph of the selected sources.

 **Not implemented yet.**

-measurements
+{% endcomment %}

+Measurements
 ------------

 Use the **measurements** tab to visualize glyph measurements in the selected glyph of the selected sources.